AndreasME53/EIT-App-for-16-32-electrodes/README.txt

-To install and this EIT app, first install conda.
+#### Description

+This is My Software Contributions to the Development of a Low-Cost Chest Electrical Impedance Tomography (EIT) Harness for Fitness and Telemedicine.

+I give a detailed analysis in my dissertation, thus I recommend all viewers to read my paper before continuing.

+#### Getting Started

+In order to get started developing and using the APP, you'll need to do a few things first.

+I recommend using conda.

-1. once conda is install or you already have it, change directory into this folder with the conda cmd and create an enviroment using this command (where env_name is the enviroment name of your choice):
+1. Once conda is install or you already have it, change directory into this folder with the conda cmd and create an enviroment using this command (where env_name is the enviroment name of your choice):

 	'conda create --name <env_name> --file requirements.txt'